 Waiting period should not exceed 90 days.

-Individuals must purchase their health insurance during the annual open enrollment period.
-Failure to do so may result in penalties and having to wait until the next open enrollment to purchase coverage.
-Employers are able to offer benefits year round or during their normal open enrollment as usual.
+Individuals must purchase their health insurance during the annual open enrollment period NOV 1 to DEC 15th annually.
+Failure to do so may result in having to wait until the next open enrollment to purchase coverage.
+You may qualify for special enrollment if you have any of the following circumstances:

 To be in compliance with the new healthcare reform laws and avoid costly penalties, you must purchase Insurance coverage that pays at least 60% of the costs of the following “essential benefits.”
 CLICK HERE FOR A LIST OF THE ESSENTIAL BENEFITS